nabeghe/light-localization/README.md

 ### 📁 Localization Directory

 - Create a directory for localization.
-- In this directory, create new folders, each of these folders actually represent Localization codes.
+- In this directory, create new folders, each of these folders actually represent localization codes.
   They can be language codes or anything else.
 - Inside each code directory, php files will be placed, each of these files has the role of a translator.
   - These files can return an array or an object that inheritance from `Nabeghe\LightLocalization\Translator` class.
   - If it's an array, each key is a translation key & it will represent a value, but if it's an object, each field or method is a translation key.
     The priority is with the method & it must return a value.
-  - With the method, you can have dynamic localization!
   - Objects can implement the `ArrayAccess` interface in addition to inheriting from the mentioned class.

-### Examples

-Check the examples folder in the repositiry.

 ```php
 use Nabeghe\LightLocalization\Localizer;